Tummy Time: Why It’s Important For Your Little One’s Development

 As part of your bub’s daily routine, the general advice is that tummy time begins in the first few weeks after birth.
-But this doesn’t have to equate to hours spent on their front.
-In fact, you may like to begin with as little as one or two minutes each day.
+But, this doesn’t have to equate to hours spent on their front.
+In fact, you may like to begin with as little as 1-2 minutes each day.

 General guidance suggests that by the time they are three months old, they should spend roughly an hour on their front each day.
 However, it’s important to remember that every child is different.
 If you have any concerns about your child’s development, talk to their paediatrician.

-Once your little one begins crawling, reap the rewards of tummy time while on the move.
+Once your little one begins crawling, they’ll reap the rewards while on the move.

 Generally, this may be around the 7-9 month mark and means that tummy time is no longer as necessary as it was in the earlier months of your baby’s life.

-However, it can still be beneficial to have them spend some time in the tummy time position while playing.
+However, it can still be beneficial to have them spend some time on their front while playing.

 When your bub begins tummy time, you may feel unsure of how to make the most of their period spent on their front.
-To make it more fun, the following tips may be of use.
+To make it more fun, the following tips may help:

-With these tips in mind, tummy time can be an enjoyable and rewarding experience for parent and bub alike.
+With these tips in mind, it can be an enjoyable and rewarding experience for parent and bub alike.
 Not only are you laying the groundwork for development milestones to come (think crawling, standing and walking) but it’s the perfect opportunity to spend some quality time together.

 If you have any concerns about your little one’s development, make an appointment with your friendly paediatrician.

-Have you found this information useful?
-If so you may enjoy the following:
+If you’ve found this information useful, you may also enjoy the following: